peterp/redux-http-basic-auth-example/README.md

 ```
 dispatch(loginRequest())
 ```
-Which results in our state letting us know that the user `isLoggingIn`.
-We use this to display an activity indicator (_spinning wheel_), and to disable the log in button in our log in view.
+Which results in our store letting us know that the user `isLoggingIn`.
+We use this to display an activity indicator (_spinning wheel, "Loading...", etc._), and to disable the log in button in our log in view.

 Next we base64 encode our credentials, and setup a fetch request.
 ```